-Specialized Housing – The Essentials
+Housing & Living – The Essentials

 Finding the right place to live is part of the adventure of military life.
-Your housing options will be influenced by a variety of things such as rank, location and family size, whether you decide to live on or off an installation, and whether you want to rent or buy or a home.
+Your housing options will be influenced by a variety of things such as rank, location and family size, whether you decide to live on or off an installation, and whether you want to rent or buy a home.
 In addition, you may have specialized needs to factor into your housing decision.